 Examples of short-term enhancements include installing temporary curb extensions to shorten the distance one has to walk when crossing a street, and converting some underutilized street space for pedestrian use.

-In the fall of 2017, Arlington County and the Rosslyn BID began implementing short-term strategies identified in the March workshop.
+In fall 2017, Arlington County and the Rosslyn BID began implementing short-term strategies identified in the March 2017 workshop.

 - Improvements at 3 Fort Myer Drive intersections

 - Results of March-April 2018 Online Public Engagement on Short-Term Improvements